intrepidcoder/sudoku/Readme.md

 * Hints
 * Mark guesses for quick removal

-###Instructions:
+##Instructions:
 1. To begin, __enter some clues__.
 Find a sudoku puzzle and input its clues using the number keys to insert values.
 The arrow keys, TAB, and ENTER can be used for navigation, while DELETE and BACKSPACE remove values.
 Alternatively enter clues using the Paste puzzle button.
 2. __Submit the clues__ by clicking the Submit clues button.
-Sets the clues as read-only and enables several features.
+This sets the clues as read-only and enables several features.
 3. __Solve the puzzle__ using pencil marks, cell highlighting, guesses, hints, and if all else fails, show solution.

-###Button descriptions:
+##Button descriptions:
 * __Clear cells__: Deletes all clues and values, resets pencil marks, and removes all highlighting.
-Use carefully, this resets the page to its initial state.
+This resets the page to its initial state.
 * __Submit clues__: Sets the entered values as read-only clues and submits them to the puzzle solver.
 Once the clues have been submitted, they cannot be changed.
 This generates a solution for the clues and as a result, enables hints, show solution, and guess removal.
 * __Paste puzzle__: Allows values to be inputted from the clipboard.
-Use carefully, this overwrites existing values.
+This overwrites existing values.
 Zeros can be used as placeholders for empty cells.
 Characters other than 0-9 are ignored.
 There must be exactly 81 numbers for this to work properly.
 * __1-9__: Highlights all cells that do not have a pencil mark of 1-9 a pale green color.
-If the pencil marks are updated, this can be used to easily determine which cells do not have a value of 1-9.
+If the pencil marks have been updated, this can be used to easily determine which cells do not have a value of 1-9.
 Does not update automatically.
 * __Clear__: Removes all cell highlighting.
 * __Enter values__: When this option is selected, typing a number in a cell changes its value.
-* __Enter pencil marks__: When this option is selected, typing a number in a cell toggles that pencil mark.
+* __Enter pencil marks__: When this option is selected, typing a number in a cell toggles the corresponding pencil mark.
 * __Automatically remove pencil marks__: When this option is enabled, entering a value in a cell removes that pencil mark from all of the cell's neighbors (cells in the same row, box, or column).
 * __Update__: Changes all pencil marks so that they show the possible values that each cell could have.
-Use carefully, this overwrites existing pencil marks.
+This overwrites existing pencil marks.
 * __Reset__: Adds all pencil marks to empty cells.
 Allows solving the puzzle without the aid of pencil marks.
-Use carefully, this overwrites existing pencil marks.
+This overwrites existing pencil marks.
 * __Show duplicates__: When this option is enabled, neighboring cells with the same value are flagged red.

-* __Mark blank cells `color`__: Marks all blank cells with a certain color.
-Use this to make guesses so that if the guess is incorrect, all values entered afterwards can be removed easily.
+* __Mark blank cells (color)__: Marks all blank cells with a certain color.
+Use this to make guesses so that if the guess is incorrect, all values entered afterward can be removed easily.
-* __Delete cells marked `color`__: Deletes all cells that have been marked a certain color.
+* __Delete cells marked (color)__: Deletes all cells that have been marked a certain color.
 Does not affect cells marked a different color or pencil marks.

-* __Show solution__: Shows the solution for the clues, or a solution if there are more than one.
+* __Show solution__: When this option is enabled, the puzzle's solution will be shown.
+Does not affect cell values or pencil marks.
 * __Hint__: Gives a hint for cell that was last selected, up to three hints.
 Hints are based on the solution.